deakjahn/isolate_handler/README.md

 }

 // This function happens in the isolate.
-// Important: Entrypoint either should either be at the root or static
+// Important: Entrypoint should be either at the root or static
 // function.
 Otherwise it will throw an exception. void entryPoint(Map<String, dynamic> context) {
   // Calling initialize from the entry point with the context is